NyteshadeXT/PF2e-Core-Vault/3-Rules/GM Tools/Divine Intercessions/Rovagug - Moderate Boon.md

-**Moderate Boon** You can devour all.
+You can devour all.
 You mouth grows into a horrible circular, insectile maw of needle-like teeth.

 You gain a bite unarmed attack that deals 1d8 piercing damage.